Penei Sewell: Professional career

-Regarded as one of the best overall prospects in the 2021 NFL Draft, Sewell was selected seventh overall by the Detroit Lions.
+Regarded as one of the best overall prospects in the 2021 NFL draft, Sewell was selected seventh overall by the Detroit Lions.
 He tested positive for COVID-19 in May 2021 and had to sit out of minicamp.
 He signed his four-year rookie contract, worth $24.1 million, the same month.
 As a rookie, he appeared and started in 16 games, only being inactive for the regular season finale.
-He was named to the 2021 PFWA All-Rookie Team.
+He was named to the 2021 Pro Football Writers Association All-Rookie Team.

-On December 21, 2022, Sewell was named an NFC Pro Bowl alternate.
 In Week 14 of the 2022 season, Sewell had a nine-yard reception late in the fourth quarter to give the Lions a crucial first down in the 34–23 victory over the Minnesota Vikings.
-In the 2022 season, he started in all 17 games.
+In the 2022 season, he started all 17 games and was named a Pro Bowl alternate.
+In 2023, Sewell started all 17 games and was selected to his second Pro Bowl and first First-team All-Pro, and played in the NFC Championship with the Lions, where they lost 34–31.
+He was ranked 22nd by his fellow players on the NFL Top 100 Players of 2024.

+On April 24, 2024, Sewell signed a four-year, $112 million contract extension with the Lions, keeping him under contract through the 2029 season.
+He started all 17 games in the 2024 season.
+He earned first team All-Pro and Pro Bowl honors for the 2024 season.

 Personal life

-Sewell has three brothers: Gabriel, Nephi, and Noah.
-Gabriel is a linebacker for the Philadelphia Stars in the USFL, Nephi is a linebacker for the New Orleans Saints, and Noah is a linebacker for Oregon.
+Sewell has three brothers: Gabriel, Nephi, and Noah, who are all professional football linebackers.
+Gabriel plays for the Houston Roughnecks in the United Football League, Nephi plays for the New Orleans Saints, and Noah plays for the Chicago Bears.
 The brothers are nephews of former NFL players Isaac Sopoaga and Richard Brown.